seawarrior181/PasswordPump_II/README.md

 # Change Log
 unreleased v2.0.6
  Note: please use v2.0.5 unless you're adventurous.
+  * Added the ability to set the default length of the generated password; 8, 10, 16, 24, or 31.
   * Fixed a problem with saving PasswordPump export files on Linux.
   * Added encryption and decryption of PasswordPump export files produced in PasswordPumpGUI.
   * Added a dialog box used on exit to confirm exit from PasswordPumpGUI.